 John C. Wells Planetarium

+Prepare to be star-struck.
 The John C. Wells Planetarium at James Madison University (JMU) is a state-of-the-art hybrid facility that offers a look into where no one has gone before.
 In 2013, the planetarium upgraded the video system that makes journeying through the solar system possible through a Digistar 5 system that displays full-dome videos that are two-and-a-half times sharper than high-definition television.
 This upgrade makes the JMU planetarium one of only a handful of facilities in the world currently to have both the Digistar 5 ultra-high resolution digital projection system and a Goto CHRONOS opto-mechanical star projection system.
 The planetarium can display the nighttime sky as it would appear from anywhere on earth at any time of year.
 Imagine seeing what the nighttime sky would look like without interference from lights, something that’s practically impossible from just about anywhere on Earth.
 It’s possible just down the interstate in Harrisonburg.
-The planetarium offers free Saturday public shows from early September through May (except during JMU Breaks). jmu.edu/planetarium.
+The planetarium offers free Saturday public shows from early September through May (except during JMU Breaks)

 Explore More Discovery Museum

 The Explore More Discovery Museum offers kids an interactive, multi-sensory experience that gives them a greater understanding of their minds and the world around them.
 Stroll into the museum’s “CK’s Kitchen and Farmer’s Market” exhibit, where your child can handpick his or her own fruits and veggies and then cook up a culinary delight in the kitchen.
 Build skyscrapers with Keva planks in the Construction Zone.
 Discover what organs look like inside the body as you perform surgery in the Friendly City Medical Center or keep teeth squeaky clean in the Friendly City Dental Exhibit.
 Take the kids to the theater, which is complete with curtains, costumes and lighting that even little stagehands can manage.
-There is no shortage of educational fun at the museum with its variety of exciting programs.
-The museum has expanded its space to include a TV station where little journalists can deliver breaking news, and the fully-functional lab has all the tools young scientists need to perform experiments and make new discoveries. iexploremore.com.
+There is no shortage of educational fun at this science museum for kids with its variety of exciting programs.
+The museum has expanded its space to include a TV station where little journalists can deliver breaking news, and the fully-functional lab has all the tools young scientists need to perform experiments and make new discoveries.

-Science Fun for Kids in Richmond
+Science Museums for Kids in Richmond

 Science Museum of Virginia

-Science Fun for Kids in Hampton Roads
+Science Centers for Kids in Hampton Roads

 Virginia Air & Space Center (Hampton)